shorthillstech/question_and_answer_colab_ml_model/README.md

 ## Laravel and Vue Installation

 Clone the Application on your local system.
-After cloning the application on your local system use ```cd Akbar-Colab-ML-Model``` command to go to the Cartoon ML model Directory
+After cloning the application on your local system use ```cd QNA-Colab-ML-Model``` command to go to the QNA Colab ML model Directory

 Install the default dependencies by running the following command.